zone-dweller/odin-recipes/README.md

-# odin-recipes
+# Odin Recipes Page
 This project uses simple HTML and CSS.

-This project is going to be a simple recipe website.
+This project is going to be a simple recipe page
-And in it i will demonstrate the skills that i learned
+And in it i will demonstrate the skills in css
-on the TOP Foundations course.
+that i learned on the TOP Foundations course